-Vintage or second growth woods were planted after these old growth woods were felled.
+Vintage or second growth woods were planted after these old growth woods were felled, and are typically found in post-1920’s buildings.
 These trees generally grew faster, and were cut down in a shorter period of time.
-As a result, the wood has a broader grain (4-10 growth rings per inch), and a somewhat paler color.
+As a result, the wood has a broader grain (8-12 growth rings per inch), and a somewhat paler color.
 All these woods are salvaged from dismantled factories, warehouses, old houses and other structures.

-There can be substantial quality difference between antique wood products from different companies.
+There can be substantial quality difference between antique wood products from different sources.
 Is the wood kiln dried?
 What are the grading standards?
 What is the quality of the milling equipment?
 How much experience does the company have in milling antique woods?
 Can they provide samples that are representative of the product that will be delivered?
 There are many questions to ask that will help ensure that you receive the best possible value and quality.
-Antique woods are the foundation of a home and a statement about your values to future generations – this choice is only made once in a lifetime.
+Antique woods are the foundation of a home and a statement about your values to future generations – this choice is often only made once in a lifetime.